 All Techstars Startup Weekend event websites must contain:

 A header/logo that adheres to the Branding & Naming Requirements

 A section dedicated to online ticketing

-Unless otherwise agreed, all organizers must use the website template provided by the Techstars Startup Weekend team.
-Once your application has been approved you’ll work with your Techstars community support contact to build the page.
+All organizers must use the website template provided by the Techstars Startup Weekend team.
+Once your application has been approved you’ll work from a template, to build your event and ticketing page.
 Having an event website helps participants be able to find event details, and consistent messaging and branding.

 Techstars Startup Weekend organizing teams are entirely responsible for funding their events.
 Financial management and securing sponsorship for the event is 100% the responsibility of the organizing team.
 Techstars is unable to advance uncollected sponsorship funds or provide loans.
 For business operations, you may need to establish a separate legal entity and business bank account for this purpose, or use an existing entity.
 If need be, consult a legal advisor who can donate their time to help guide your business operations.
 Tax law is different for each country.
 Organizers are required to check with local government or revenue authorities to make sure that they follow local tax and business laws.